 Home-sick Londoners might want to head to the Amalienborg Castle on the harbour front to watch the Changing of the Guard – or “Vagtparade” in Danish – which takes place at noon every day.
 Expect blue trouser-clad soldiers marching round to rousing music, bellowing orders.

 Party with the locals

 Copenhagen’s festival calendar is absolutely jam-packed during the summer.
 There are free jazz concerts, fashion shows, dance performances, art exhibitions, city walks, Copenhagen Gay Pride (mid-August), sports matches – the list goes on.
-Most atmospheric are the Midsummer Night’s Eve celebrations in June, when hundreds of bonfires are lit in various spots in and around the city, crowds feast on barbecued meat and everyone enjoys a great big sing-song.
+Most atmospheric are the Midsummer Night’s Eve celebrations in June, when hundreds of bonfires are lit in various spots in and around the city at night, and crowds feast on barbecued meat and everyone enjoys a great big sing-song.